silonrajthala/blog-api/README.md

 ---

-# FOR DOCUMENT OF API CHECK ApiDocuments.md
+# For the full API documentation, please see the [ApiDocuments.md](./ApiDocuments.md) file.